dofinator/db_eksamen_22/README.md

 Run following cypher.
 This step will take about 5-6 minutes since the csv file contains 30.000 rows

+Meanwhile finish the rest of the README.md file

 `USING PERIODIC COMMIT 1000
 LOAD CSV WITH HEADERS FROM "file:///movies.csv" AS line
 MERGE (m:Movie{ id:line.movieId, title:line.title})